IBM/aspera-cli/docs/README.erb.md

 "--sample"
 ```

-Note that here, `--sample` is taken as an argument, and not as an option, due to `--`.
+> Note: Here, `--sample` is taken as an argument, and not as an option, due to `--`.

 Options can be optional or mandatory, with or without (hardcoded) default value.
 Options can be placed anywhere on command line and evaluated in order.